“Labor Omnia Vincit” McKay Law

 Discovery of Mental Health Records

-Mental health privacy yields to litigation.
+Privacy protections are limited in litigation.
 This creates significant privacy considerations.

 Independent Medical Examinations